nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 08 - The Velvet Trap.md

 ### Scene 4: The Preparation / Safehouse

 - **Key Event:** The group prepares for the heist; Angelica rebuilds her Haptic Glove into "Shock-Knuckles" while Lisbet identifies a Class-7 Synth-Guardian, "The Custodian," as the main obstacle.
-  - _Character Defining Moment:_ **Angelica Vance** — Her skill as a scavenger and engineer is proven as she upgrades her weapons using only salvaged parts and scraps.
+  - _Character Defining Moment:_ **Angelica Ward** — Her skill as a scavenger and engineer is proven as she upgrades her weapons using only salvaged parts and scraps.